StarostinV/GIWAXS_GUI/README.md

 ## Install
 ### Pip install
-To install current release via pip, simply do:
+To install current release via pip, you should have python installed on your computer.
+The minimum required version is 3.6.0.
+Install package via pip:

 ```sh
 pip install giwaxs_gui